-QUEEN’S PARK — Today during Question Period, London-area NDP MPPs Teresa Armstrong (London-Fanshawe), Terence Kernaghan (London North Centre) and Peggy Sattler (London West) each shared stories of hardship from London-area parents who have children with autism, and who are terrified of the impact the Ford government’s cuts to autism services will have on their families.
+QUEEN’S PARK — Today during Question Period, London-area MPPs Teresa Armstrong (London-Fanshawe), Terence Kernaghan (London North Centre) and Peggy Sattler (London West) each shared stories of hardship from London-area parents who have children with autism, and who are terrified of the impact the government’s cuts to autism services will have on their families.

-Sattler was joined by two London mothers from her riding, who traveled to Queen’s Park to speak out against Ford’s callous cuts.
+Sattler was joined by two London mothers from her riding, who traveled to Queen’s Park to speak out against the callous cuts.
 Sattler introduced Brandi Tapp, whose five-year-old son Henry was diagnosed with severe autism at age two.
 Henry is non-verbal and incontinent, and has significant learning challenges.
 After three years on a waitlist, Henry started the Ontario Autism Program this past fall, and has made noticeable progress.
-Now, Brandi is heartbroken that the Ford government’s cuts will rip Henry’s therapy away.
+Now, Brandi is heartbroken that the government’s cuts will rip Henry’s therapy away.

-Earlier this month, the Ford Conservatives shocked and outraged families by capping total direct funding available to children under six at just $20,000 per year, and at $5,000 for children aged six and over.
-With families typically paying about $70,000 annually for their child's intensive autism therapy, the Ford government's allotment is nowhere close to sufficient.
+Earlier this month, the government shocked and outraged families by capping total direct funding available to children under six at just $20,000 per year, and at $5,000 for children aged six and over.
+With families typically paying about $70,000 annually for their child's intensive autism therapy, the government's allotment is nowhere close to sufficient.
 And families must have a household income of less than $55,000 to even qualify for the top end of these very limited amounts, meaning many will be left with less.

 Sattler also introduced Sarah Farrants, mother of three-year-old Mason.
 Mason, who received in autism diagnosis in October, is non-verbal, often aggressive and prone to running off.
-Under Ford’s new program, Mason will be forced to wait 18 months for service; even then, his family will only get a fraction of the money they need to cover the roughly $80,000 per year his therapy will cost.
+Under the government's new program, Mason will be forced to wait 18 months for service; even then, his family will only get a fraction of the money they need to cover the roughly $80,000 per year his therapy will cost.

 “My son…can’t talk, he can’t go to the bathroom [on his own],” Sarah told reporters following Question Period.
 “Based on [my family’s] income, our son will get less money than somebody who makes less, but who may have a higher functioning child.
 There’s nothing equitable about [the government’s] program… there’s no hope for parents.
 They’re taking it away from us, from our children.”